valeriabpereira/olist/README.md

 # Objective

-This project is a time Series Analysis for Olist Ecommerce Platform on which it was used ARIMA and SARIMA methods.
+This project is a time Series Analysis for Olist Ecommerce Platform to find correlation between clients NPS score and growth revenue on which it was used ARIMA and SARIMA methods.

 # Instructions